-- 7.43 An organisation (the first organisation) facilitates direct marketing where it collects personal information for the purpose of providing that personal information to another organisation (the second organisation), so that the second organisation can undertake direct marketing of its own products or services.
-For example, an organisation facilitates direct marketing where it collects personal information and sells that personal information to the second organisation which uses or discloses the personal information to send out marketing material. - 7.44 An organisation does not facilitate direct marketing where it engages a second organisation to carry out, or assist in carrying out, direct marketing on its own behalf.
+- 7.43 An organisation (the first organisation) facilitates direct marketing where it collects personal information for the purpose of providing that personal information to another organisation (the second organisation), so that the second organisation can undertake direct marketing of its own products or services.8 For example, an organisation facilitates direct marketing where it collects personal information and sells that personal information to the second organisation which uses or discloses the personal information to send out marketing material. - 7.44 An organisation does not facilitate direct marketing where it engages a second organisation to carry out, or assist in carrying out, direct marketing on its own behalf.
 In these circumstances, the second organisation will usually be a contractor, or an agent of the first organisation (see paragraphs 7.38-7.39 above).
-The following are given as examples of where an organisation 'carries out' direct marketing through a contractor, rather than facilitates direct marketing by a second organisation: - an organisation engages a mailing house to mail out its direct marketing communications - an organisation engages a second organisation to conduct door-to-door marketing or telemarketing on its behalf.
+The following are given as examples of where an organisation 'carries out' direct marketing through a contractor, rather than facilitates direct marketing by a second organisation: - An organisation engages a mailing house to mail out its direct marketing communications.